 Below are some fun and functional ways that you can use Bluetooth on your devices.

 Bluetooth really comes in handy for outdoor activities like camping or lounging at the beach because it works when there is no Internet or phone service.
 You can use a Bluetooth speaker to play music from your phone or even from a friend’s phone.

 If you are going to a place that doesn’t have phone service, make sure to download the music on your phone first.
 You can delete it after the trip to free up your phone’s storage space.

 Amazon Alexa and Google Home devices have many built-in apps.
 They can play music from your Spotify account or read your text messages without needing to connect to your phone using Bluetooth.
 To use apps that aren’t built into your voice assistant device, you will need to connect it to your phone’s Bluetooth.

 Using Bluetooth, Alexa and Google Home devices can play audio from your phone, tablet, computer, or TV.

 Check on this article for more information on how to use Bluetooth with Amazon Alexa devices and this one for Google Home devices.

 Bluetooth is what enables you to make phone calls and listen to your favorite podcast or album through your car’s sound system.

-You can also use an Alexa device in your car by connecting it to your phone via Bluetooth (We wrote all about it here).
+You can also use an Alexa device in your car by connecting it to your phone via Bluetooth.
 Echo Auto uses Bluetooth instead of Wi-Fi, so you have access to Alexa while on the road.
 Click here to purchase an Echo Auto.

 If you use Google Assistant, you can purchase an Anker Roav Bolt for your vehicle.
 This small device plugs into your car’s lighter socket and connects to your phone via Bluetooth.